LuXDAmore/generative-art/README.md

 [donate-src]: https://img.shields.io/badge/paypal-donate-black.svg?style=flat-square
 [donate-href]: https://www.paypal.com/paypalme2/luxdamore

 > Generative Art is the idea realized as genetic code of artificial events, as construction of dynamic complex systems able to generate endless variations.
-This is also a nuxt-module to make it easy to do (nuxt-canvas-sketch, threejs not included).
+And to make it easy to do, this is also a nuxt-module (nuxt-canvas-sketch) - (threejs is not included).

 ## 💘 Motivation